vladdou/ms4-of-stories-shop/README.md

 - [Freeformatter](https://www.freeformatter.com/) - used to beautify code
 - [Coolors](https://coolors.co) - used to create color palette
 - [dbdiagarm](https://dbdiagram.io/home) - used to create database diagram
-- [Am I Responsive](http://ami.responsivedesign.is/#) - used to create the mockup image in the beginning of this README file.
+- [Techsini](https://techsini.com/multi-mockup/index.php) - used to create the mockup image in the beginning of this README file.
 - [AWS S3 Bucket](https://aws.amazon.com/) - used for storing static and media files
 - [W3C Markup Validation Service](https://validator.w3.org) - used to validating the HTML code
 - [W3C CSS Markup Validation Service](https://jigsaw.w3.org/css-validator/) - used to validating the CSS code